-We are currently considering further development of Qsymia for the treatment of various diseases, including (i) obstructive sleep apnea, (ii) diabetes, (iii) nonalcoholic steatohepatitis, or NASH, (iv) nonalcoholic fatty liver disease, or NAFLD, also known as fatty liver disease, (v) hyperlipidemia, or an elevation of lipids, or fats, in the bloodstream, and

-(vi) hypertension who do not respond well to antihypertensive medication.
-We expect no future development until we have concluded our discussions with FDA regarding a cardiovascular outcome trial, or CVOT, for Qsymia.
+We are currently considering further development of Qsymia for the treatment of various diseases, including (i) obstructive sleep apnea, (ii) diabetes, (iii) nonalcoholic steatohepatitis, or NASH, (iv) nonalcoholic fatty liver disease, or NAFLD, also known as fatty liver disease, (v) hyperlipidemia, or an elevation of lipids, or fats, in the bloodstream, and (vi) hypertension in patients who do not respond well to typical antihypertensive medications.
+We expect no future development until we have concluded our discussions with FDA regarding our CVOT for Qsymia.